DamianK-zz/graphql-server-test/README.md

 # graphql-server-test
-A server made with GraphQL using Apollo
+A server made with GraphQL using Apollo stack